Soft Tissue Injuries and Car Accidents

 - Cognitive issues, such as problems with memory and concentration

-These symptoms can occur immediately, but it’s not uncommon for them to gradually emerge over the course of several days following an accident.
+These symptoms can occur immediately after the accident but they commonly emerge over the course of several hours or days after the crash.

-Whiplash may seem minor at first -- especially if symptoms are slow to appear -- but it can cause significant injury.
+Whiplash may seem minor at first, especially if symptoms are slow to appear.
+However, neck trauma causes severe and significant injury.
 If left untreated, a victim can develop chronic pain and discomfort in their back and neck.
-Accordingly, anyone suffering from whiplash should seek medical attention, even if his or her injuries initially appear to be minor.
-Treatment may include immobilization (wearing a neck brace), physical therapy, or muscle relaxant medications.
+Anyone suffering from whiplash should seek medical attention, even if his or her injuries initially appear to be minor.

 Medical Attention for Soft Tissue Injuries

-As discussed above, soft tissue injuries from can car accidents may not be apparent at first, making it difficult to identify them.
-Further complicating the process of identifying soft tissue injuries is the fact that they don’t appear in x-rays.
-As a result, professional medical attention is critical for diagnosing and treating any pain.
+As discussed above, soft tissue injuries from car accidents may not be apparent at first, making it difficult to identify them.
+Many soft tissue injuries do not appear in x-rays.
+Injury victims may need more specialized imaging tests, like MRI or CT scans.
+Professional medical attention is critical for diagnosing and treating any neck injuries and neck pain.

-If you’re involved in litigation, records of any medical care provided may be introduced as evidence to prove the existence of an injury or the extent of the damages suffered.
+Medical records are an important part of a car accident injury claim, If you're involved in litigation, medical records may be introduced as evidence of the existence of an injury and the extent of the damages suffered.

-In motor vehicle accidents, an important and sometimes stressful challenge is determining who was at fault for the accident.
-Determination of fault has significant implications that range from impacting automobile insurance rates to determining compensation from insurance companies.
-Police reports and traffic laws are important sources of information in this regard.
+In motor vehicle accidents, liability for the damage is based on who was at fault for the accident.
+Determination of fault has significant implications that range from automobile insurance rates to compensation from insurance companies.
+Police reports and traffic laws can be important to proving liability.

-Traffic laws are another useful resource in determining who is at fault.
-There are numerous traffic laws on the books, so it’s likely that at least one or two laws will be relevant to any given car accident.
+Violation of traffic laws may also help determine who is at fault.
+Violating a traffic law that was a cause of the accident can show the other driver was negligent.
 For example, if a driver was supposed to yield to oncoming traffic but failed to do so, evidence of this violation would be of significant value in showing who was negligent.

 Soft Tissue Injury From a Car Accident?
 An Injury Lawyer Can Help

 If you've suffered whiplash or other soft tissue injuries after being in a car accident, the damage may not be immediately apparent.
-A lawyer will be able to tell you whether someone was negligent or reckless in causing harm to you, and whether you might be able to collect damages to cover your losses.
+A doctor can help you with the medical injuries.
+To recover compensation, a lawyer will be able to tell you whether someone was negligent or reckless in causing harm and whether you might be able to collect damages to cover your losses.
 Get started today and contact an experienced injury lawyer near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help